musibs/NetworkProgrammingInJava/README.md

-# SocketProgrammingInJava
+# NetworkProgrammingInJava
-This repository contains programs on Socket Programming in Java
+This repository contains programs on Network Programming in Java